 Township students attend Croswell-Lexington Community Schools.
-The Croswell-Lexington Community School District is composed of a high school, middle school, and two (2) elementary schools.
+The Croswell-Lexington Community School District is composed of a high school, middle school, and two elementary schools, an alternative high school, and early childhood education center.
 The School District also operates an "early college," which offers an associate degree program.